Last Modified: 6/25/2015

 Look for the validation text message (allow up to 60 minutes) and respond with Yes to validate your number.
 If you have any SNS questions, contact firstname.lastname@example.org.

-I can't seem to verify my mobile number.
+I can't verify my mobile number.
 Will I get ALERT messages?

 I am not receiving text messages - what's wrong?